vedikaS-byte/eds220-hwk4/README.md

 The second dataset consists of geospatial layers containing dissolved fire perimeters for the Eaton and Palisades Fires, provided as shapefiles and downloaded from [County of Los Angeles Enterprise GIS](https://egis-lacounty.hub.arcgis.com/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about).
 It is noted in the data summary that the original NIFC FIRIS fire service contained daily captures of fire perimeters and were thus dissolved from boundary polygons to create a single fire burn perimeter for each fire (County of Los Angeles, 2025).

+## Contributors
+This repository is maintained by Vedika Shirtekar as part of the Master of Environmental Data Science program at UC Santa Barbara.
+This work was completed for the **EDS 220: Working with Environmental Datasets** course at the Bren School of Environmental Science and Management, which provided data access and documentation practices, as well as assignment instructions.

 ## References
 [1] Bren School of Environmental Science and Management.
 (2025). *landsat8-2025-02-23-palisades-eaton.nc* [Dataset].
 Accessed November 20, 2025, from https://drive.google.com/drive/u/1/folders/1USqhiMLyN8GE05B8WJmHabviJGnmAsLP